Promise Grant - Subvencion de Promesa

 Applying for a Grant

-Applications for Promise Grants are available starting October 1 of each year.
+Applications for Promise Grants are available on or around October 1 of each year.
 Applications are due by mid-November.
 Grant applications must be submitted online.
 Grant decisions are generally made within one month of the application deadline and applicants will be notified electronically or by phone.